damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/Purchased workpiece/README.md

  - **Definition:** *A bill of materials (BOM) is a comprehensive list of parts, items, and other materials required to create a product, as well as instructions required for gathering and using the required materials.*

 ```
-What should includes the bill of material (not limited to...)?
+What should includes the bill of material of the purchased workpiece(not limited to...)?

    1. Part number
    2. Item name
    3. Description
-   4. Quantity
+   4. Seller name
-   5. Unit of measure
+   5. Quantity
-   6. Manufacturer name
+   6. Unit price
-   7. Seller name
+   7. Extended price according to quantity
-   8. Procurement type
+   8. Manufacturing standard lead time
-   9. Cost
+   9. Packaging
    10. BOM notes
    11. ...
    ```